chaosreactor/chaosreactor/apps/docs/docs/chaos-design-system/components/forms.md

 # Forms
-Base form components from Chakra community file styled to fit the Chaos Reactor brand.
+Data display components use the stadard Chakra UI stock components styled for the Chaos Reactor brand.
+Additional UI design is to be determined.
-🎟 Need to add Dark UI variation to these.